Guided meditation is a brilliant way to embed those absolutely essential messages.

 If you will indulge me, I will now share a teaching method that has nothing to do with Cooperative Learning: Guided Meditation.

 Although this specific example was presented to adults at an Ignite teachmeet (#IgniteTM) in Great Yarmouth, it will help your pupils overcome misconceptions about any subject – just change the “message” and, (for safeguarding reasons!) the solution.

 Make sure your audience is comfortable.
 Then read this out (replacing the “message”) in a calm narrative voice, remembering your breaks and pauses.
 As a teacher, you are always modelling.

 “Close your eyes.
 Take a deep breath.
 Feel the weight of your body on the chair.
 You will leave your body sitting comfortably while you go on a journey.

 Listen carefully to my voice.
 Imagine yourself standing alone on a vast open Norfolk field.
 It feels and looks like autumn.
 It still warm enough for the slight breeze to feel pleasant on your face and hair.

-Picture this with your minds eye.
+Picture this with your mind’s eye.
 Feel the breeze.
-Look at the tree, the clouds, the wide horizon.
+Look at the trees, the clouds, the wide horizon.